czbiohub-sf/coPylot/README.md

-# Widgets
+# coPylot
-_Widgets_ is a UI software, providing  paramater input and control for the Pisces lightsheet microscope.
+_coPylot_ is a UI software, providing  paramater input and control for the Pisces lightsheet microscope.

-The UI is started up by running **widgets/gui/main_window.py**.
+The UI is started up by running **copylot/gui/main_window.py**.
 Its dependencies can be installed using the requiremets.txt file in a Python 3.7 Conda  environment.

 ## Installation